Ordinary oil-proof paper

 Product Feature:

-Food Safe Grease-proof Paper meets the food safety standards of Chinese, the United States and European,is 100% raw wood pulp, with fluorine high oil resistant characteristics.
+It meets the food safety standards of China, the United States, and the European Union, and is made from 100% raw wood pulp with high oil-resistant characteristics.

 Product Application: